-- (1) This section applies where an investigator who is entitled to enter premises by virtue of the power conferred by section 22 considers, on reasonable grounds, that there is an emergency. - (2) The power of entry which the investigator has- - (a) may be exercised at any time; and - (b) includes power to use reasonable force. - (3) Where the premises in relation to which the investigator proposes to exercise the power are a dwellinghouse, section 26 does not apply. - (4) The investigator may, on entering premises by virtue of this section- - (a) take- - (i) any other person authorised by the investigator and, if the investigator has reasonable cause to expect any serious obstruction in obtaining access, a constable; and - (ii) any equipment or materials required for any purpose for which the power of entry is being exercised; - (b) direct that- - (i) those premises (or any part of them) are; or - (ii) any thing in or on them is, to be left undisturbed (whether generally or in particular respects) for so long as the investigator considers appropriate;
+- (1) This section applies where an investigator who is entitled to enter premises by virtue of the power conferred by section 22 considers, on reasonable grounds, that there is an emergency. - (2) The power of entry which the investigator has- - (a) may be exercised at any time; and - (b) includes power to use reasonable force. - (3) Where the premises in relation to which the investigator proposes to exercise the power are a dwellinghouse, section 26 does not apply. - (4) The investigator may, on entering premises by virtue of this section- - (a) take- - (i) any other person authorised by the investigator and, if the investigator has reasonable cause to expect any serious obstruction in obtaining access, a constable; and to be left undisturbed (whether generally or in particular respects) for so long as the investigator considers appropriate;